kearry/3d-jamaican-dominoes/README.md

 │   │   └── Table.tsx            # 3D table component
 │   ├── context/      # React context for game state
 │   ├── lib/          # Utility libraries and services
+│   │   └── prisma.ts # Prisma client setup
 │   ├── types/        # TypeScript type definitions
 │   └── utils/        # Utility functions
 ├── .env.example      # Example environment variables
 └── next.config.js    # Next.js configuration
 ```

+## Database Schema

+The application uses Prisma ORM with the following main models:

+- **User**: Player accounts with authentication
+- **Game**: Represents a game session
+- **Player**: Represents a player in a game (can be AI)
+- **GameRound**: Tracks rounds within a game

+Game state is stored as JSON in the database, allowing for flexible representation of the domino chain and game progress.

 ## Authentication